uclaacm/learning-lab-crash-course-su20/04-flexbox-grid/README.md

 There's no way that we can cover all of the things you can do with flexbox in a single document or lesson, so here is a small collection of resources for you to look into regarding all of the possible properties and use cases of flexbox and grid:
 * [css-tricks' guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): one of the most comprehensive guides to every single part of flexbox on the internet.
 Great for quick reference!
+* [css-tricks' guide to grid](https://css-tricks.com/snippets/css/complete-guide-grid/): a great guide to every single part of CSS grid. **Very detailed**.
 * [Mozilla Developer Network's guide to flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) provides a great overview of flexbox as a whole.
 * The [CSS Flexbox Layout Module Level 1](https://www.w3.org/TR/css-flexbox-1/) specification.
 This truly is the bible of flexbox, and is surprisingly easy to read thanks in large part to the wealth of diagrams throughout - which were made extensive use of in this README.

+### More reading

+* [Tiff Nogueira's piece on `flex-grow` and `flex-shrink`](https://medium.com/@tiffnogueira/understanding-flex-shrink-flex-grow-and-flex-basis-and-using-these-properties-to-their-full-e4b4afd2c930) is very helpful for understanding how all the properties set through `flex` on a flex element play together.